prologin/concours-site/README.md

     # Generate the static assets
     make assets

+If you're being lazy, you may generate these using docker instead.

+    :::console
+    ./docker_assets_builder.sh

 ### Development setup

 * *Django Debug Toolbar* is here to help; you can use it by adding the